beaumanvienna/pamanager/README.md

 # pamanager
 a pulse audio device manager

+Libpamanger provides an easy-to-use singleton instance to abstract the asynchronous pulse audio API.
+It can be quickly added as a git submodule.
+Alternatively, the files from lib/src can directly be copied into your code.
+Your audiophile app can then retrieve information about sound devices and control them.
 Some parts of the project are modeled after [the pulseaudio C tutorial of Jan Newmarch](https://jan.newmarch.name/LinuxSound/Sampled/PulseAudio/#heading_toc_j_17), however, this project is written in C++.